gre/gre/posts/2016-07-01-projectseptember-opengl.md

 ### Designing animations

 > Fluid, meaningful animations are essential to the mobile user experience.
-**[— React Native Animations documentation][RNAnimation]**
+> **[— React Native Animations documentation][rnanimation]**

 It's not easy to design how an application should animate, to define transitions between all the different possible single state and edge-cases of your app.
-Designing animations, as part of UX design, is a time consuming work but it tends to be underestimated while being essential for moving from a *good app* to a *very good app*.
+Designing animations, as part of UX design, is a time consuming work but it tends to be underestimated while being essential for moving from a _good app_ to a _very good app_.
 That tends to be the last 20% remaining missing parts of your app that are the hardest but that makes the 80% of a great UX.

 ### Implementing animations